UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 Notes:

 Reading in `txt` files can be a little less standard.

-Sometimes the character separating column values are not always commas like we saw before There are many different options and when we read in the data, we need to specify how the data should be recognized.
+Sometimes the character separating column values are not always commas like we saw before.

+There are many different options and when we read in the data, we need to specify how the data should be recognized.

 Let’s load in the `candybars-text.txt` file.

 This is the same as the `candybars.csv` data but saved as a `txt` file.

 Look what happens when we load it in using the same syntax we are used to.

 This is not ideal.

 What you should notice is instead of each column value being separated by a comma, it is now separated by `\t`.

 This is called the **delimiter**.

 In this specific case, a `\t` delimiter is a “tab”.